i2ca/rag-me/readme.md

+# RAG-ME
+RAG-ME is a framework for automatic RAG evaluation, given a document corpus.

 # Instructions Run RAG and Test Results
 ## Install dependencies
 First, we need to install the python libraries and CUDA.